Jim Ray Smith

-James Ray Smith (born February 27, 1932) is a former American football offensive guard who played nine seasons in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
-He played college football at Baylor University.
+James Ray Smith (born February 27, 1932) is an American former professional football player who was an offensive guard for nine seasons in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
+He played college football for the Baylor Bears.

-Early years
+Early life

 Smith attended West Columbia High School where he practiced four sports.
 He accepted a scholarship from Baylor University, where he was a two-way tackle and a three-year starter.

 In 1968, he was inducted into the Baylor University Athletics Hall of Fame.
 In 1987, he was inducted into the College Football Hall of Fame.
 In 2008, he was inducted into the Texas Sports Hall of Fame.

 Professional career

 Cleveland Browns

-Smith was selected by the Cleveland Browns in the sixth round (64th overall) of the 1954 NFL Draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.
+Smith was selected by the Cleveland Browns in the sixth round (64th overall) of the 1954 NFL draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.

 Because of military service in the U.S. Army (23 months), his rookie season began in November 1956, when he was tried at defensive end.
 Although he was one of the fastest players on the team, the next year he was moved to the offense and became one of Paul Brown's messenger offensive guards, splitting time with Herschel Forester.
 In 1958, he became a full-time starter and one of the best guards in the NFL, while blocking for future hall of fame running backs Jim Brown and Bobby Mitchell.

 Although he retired after the 1961 season to devote himself full-time to his real estate business, the team was able to convince him to return.
 He retired again after the 1962 season, but the Dallas Cowboys convinced him to play in his home state and traded offensive tackle Monte Clark in exchange for his rights.

 In 2005, he was inducted into the Cleveland Browns Legends.